IOsetting/air32f103-template/README.md

 # Examples

-All examples are under Examples folder, to run the example, delete all files under User folder and copy the example source codes to it.
+More examples can be found in Examples folder, copy and replace the files under User folder to try different examples.